qian-chu/multisim-neuro/paper/paper.md

 MultiSim is hosted on GitHub.
 Examples and API documentation are available on the platform [here](https://alexlepauvre.github.io/meeg_simulator/).
 We provide installation guides, algorithm introductions, and examples of using the package with [Jupyter Notebook](https://alexlepauvre.github.io/meeg_simulator/tutorial/index.html).
 We further provide the full mathematical details of our simulation [here](https://alexlepauvre.github.io/meeg_simulator/tutorial/06-mathematical_details.html).
 The package is available on Linux, macOS, and Windows for Python >=3.10.

 MultiSim can be installed with `pip install multisim`.
-To ensure high code quality, all implementations adhere to the PEP8 code style [REF], enforced by ruff [REF], the code formatter black and the static analyzer prospector.
-The documentation is provided through docstrings using the NumPy conventions and built using Sphinx.

 # Acknowledgements
+This work was supported by the Templeton World Charity Foundation (TWCF0389) and the Max Planck Society.
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of TWCF.
+We want to thank Zefan Zheng for his feedback on the manuscript and code.

 # References
 ```{bibliography}